-The Indian Country Energy and Infrastructure Working Group (ICEIWG) works collaboratively with the U.S. Department of Energy (DOE) Office of Indian Energy Policy and Programs to assist in surveys, analysis, and recommendations related to program and policy initiatives that fulfill the DOE statutory authorizations and requirements of Title V of the Energy Policy Act of 2005.
+The Indian Country Energy and Infrastructure Working Group (ICEIWG) works collaboratively with the U.S. Department of Energy (DOE) Office of Indian Energy to assist in surveys, analysis, and recommendations related to program and policy initiatives that fulfill DOE’s statutory authorizations and requirements.

 Goals and Objectives

-One goal of the Working Group is to establish a baseline of information to guide policy and program prioritization and long-term strategy related to energy and infrastructure development while supporting the Energy Department’s and the Office of Indian Energy’s missions of:
+ICEIWG aims to establish baseline information to guide policy and program prioritization and long-term strategy related to energy and infrastructure development on tribal lands while supporting the Office of Indian Energy’s mission.

-- Survey and assess the current state of Indian energy, energy business, and energy infrastructure development and needs, such as:
+- Survey and assess Indian energy business and energy infrastructure development and needs.

-- Exchange information about energy development practices, needs, obstacles, and potential solutions, including alternative approaches to energy development in its various but relevant forms, including but not limited to the following priority areas:
+- Exchange information about energy development practices, needs, obstacles, and potential solutions, including alternative approaches to energy development in its various forms.

-- Develop and disseminate to the public and prospective technology partners information about tribal resources and opportunities, including:
+- Develop and disseminate to the public and prospective technology partners information about tribal resources and opportunities

 - Share information, transfer lessons-learned, and inform and be informed on current policy, procedures, and industry partnership mechanisms.
 Discussion of policy concerns are encouraged with recommendations and/or comments forwarded to the director of the Office of Indian Energy.